Makler, Hope Welsh

 Format: Originally recorded on 1 sound cassette.
 Reformated in 2010 as 2 digital wav files.
 Duration is 1 hr., 13 min.

-Biographical/Historical Note: Hope Welsh Makler (1924- ) is an art dealer from Philadelphia, Pa.
+Biographical/Historical Note: Hope Welsh Makler (1924-2013) was an art dealer from Philadelphia, Pennsylvania.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.